carl-wallace/rust-pki/pittv3/README.md

 - prepare a set of CA certificates in a folder,
 - use the `generate` option, as shown below.

-The `chase-aia-and-sia` can be included to download additional certificates.
+The `dynamic-build` option can be included to follow AIA and SIA URIs and download additional certificates.
 The downloaded artifacts may be directed to a location specified by the `download-folder` option for later review or to the `ca-folder` for inclusion in CBOR file.
 ```text
  pittv3 --cbor example.cbor --ca-folder path/to/ca_folder --ta-folder path/to/ta_folder --generate
 ```
 If intermediate CA certificates are not available but one or more end entity certificates are available, the `validate-all` and `dynamic-build` options can be used with the `ta-folder` and `download-folder` options to download available intermediate CA certificates relevant to the validation of the end entity certificate(s) using URIs read from AIA and SIA extensions.
-The `last-modified-map` and `blocklist` can be used to improve performance of AIA and SIA retrieval operations during generation or during dynamic certification path building.
+A last-modified map and a URI blocklist are kept in the download folder and used to improve the performance of AIA and SIA retrieval, during generation and during dynamic path building alike.
 ```text
  pittv3 -t path/to/ta_folder -e path/to/ee/certificate -d path/to/download/folder -v -y
 ```